mongodb/leafygreen-ui/packages/radio-group/README.md

 **Default:** `false`

-If RadioGroup component is uncontrolled, this determines what Radio will be active on first render.
+If RadioGroup is uncontrolled, the default property makes this Radio checked on the initial render.

 #### Any other properties will be spread on the `input` element.